RayMoz/training-bookinfo/README.md

 Here is an excerpt of the documentation that explains why this works out of the box:

 > Optional: Configure the ws-javaagent.jar file with the -javaagent JVM option.
 The ws-javaagent.jar file is in the ${wlp.install.dir}/bin/tools directory of the Liberty installation.
 You are advised to configure the ws-javaagent.jar file, but it is not mandatory unless you use capabilities of the server that require it, such as monitoring or trace.
 If you contact IBM® support, you might need to provide trace, and if so, you must start the server with the ws-javaagent.jar file, even if you do not normally use it.

-https://www.ibm.com/docs/en/was-liberty/base?topic=liberty-embedding-server-in-your-applications
+If the server.xml file also has the feature `monitor-1.0` enabled, we can see threadpool info, etc. from this WebSphere Liberty instance. https://www.ibm.com/docs/en/was-liberty/base?topic=liberty-embedding-server-in-your-applications